by Grace Barone

 - And keeping a sharp eye on taxes and licensing.

-VMS is here to help you accept payments confidently, securely, and with peace of mind—because small businesses deserve big protection.
+VMS** is here to help you accept payments confidently, securely, and with peace of mind—because small businesses deserve big protection.** Learn more about our merchant services company and how we support small business owners like you.